 After lunch the walk is through Frillinghurst Wood and various National Trust estates, coming out into Haslemere High Street near two tearooms.

-The bridleways on this walk, particularly those immediately after the Lockwood Centre, can be very muddy in winter or after periods of heavy train, so do wear appropriate footwear.
+The bridleways on this walk, particularly those immediately after the former Lockwood Centre, can be very muddy in winter or after periods of heavy train, so do wear appropriate footwear.